-There are just over 100,000 Mapuche in Argentina (Instituto Nacional de Estadistica, 2004-5).
-Since the late-nineteenth century, the unity of the Mapuche nation has been confronted by the international boundary with Chile: Argentina is the puel mapu (the eastern land); Chile is the ngulu mapu (the western land).
-Free access across this frontier is still an important issue of debate today (see Chile).
+There are 205,009 Mapuche in Argentina (2010 Census).
+Since the late-nineteenth century, the unity of the Mapuche nation has been divided by the international boundary with Chile: Argentina is the puel mapu (the eastern land); Chile is the ngulu mapu (the western land).
+Free access across this frontier is still an important issue of debate today.

 Many anthropological and historical studies assert that the Mapuche of Argentina originally came from Chile in the eighteenth century (referred to as the ‘Araucanization of the Pampas’).
-This has recently been contested, but it means that many people are reluctant to accept the ‘Argentine-ness’ of the Mapuche.
+This has recently been contested, but it means that some Argentinians can question the ‘Argentine-ness’ of the Mapuche.

-Today Argentine Mapuche have many of their own organizations such as the Coordinadora de Organizaciones Mapuches (COM) Taiñ Kiñegetuam ‘to return to being one’, in which women, who traditionally play a major role in Mapuche ritual, are prominent.
+Today Argentine Mapuche have many of their own organizations, such as the Coordinadora de Organizaciones Mapuches (COM) and Taiñ Kiñegetuam, ‘to return to being one’, in which women, who traditionally play a major role in Mapuche ritual, are prominent.

 Many Mapuche were killed or forced to flee their communities in the late nineteenth century during the military campaigns led by President Julio Roca (known as the ‘Conquest of the Desert’, 1879).
 Since then they have lived scattered throughout Argentina, although – as noted above – they mainly live in the provinces of Neuquén and Río Negro.

 In Northern Patagonia the state granted official acknowledgement of Mapuche communities’ ownership of rural lands as early as the 1960s, but the lack of legal security, the land’s poor quality, and the communities’ geographic isolation caused many Mapuche to migrate to other regions.
 Many went to the cities to find work.